TylerLeonhardt/AutoRest-PowerShell-Nodejs-Demo/README.md

 #### Build steps for FDIC

-1. `autorest --input-file=./fdic.yml --output-folder=./FDIC --nodejs`
+1. `autorest --input-file=./fdic.yml --output-folder=./fdic.js --nodejs`
-1. `cd FDIC`
 1. `npm install` - to install dependencies.
-1. `tsc fdic-test.ts` - optional, to compile the TypeScript.
+1. `npm run compile` - to compile the TypeScript.
+(NOTE: you may get errors, that's ok)
-1. `node fdic-test.js` - run the code.
+2. `npm start` - run the code.

 ## Links and Links